 There’s one ironclad rule for mad scientist movies: if you show a monstrous caged ape-creature in the first act, that ape-creature must absolutely break loose and wreak havoc before the end of Act III.
-Just ask George Zucco or John Carradine, they’ll tell you.
 It makes no difference if the film is being made on Gower Gulch, or at Germany’s prestigious UfA Studios.
+Just ask George Zucco or John Carradine, they’ll set you straight.

 Region 2 PAL (Germany) DVD

 1952 / B&W / 1:37 flat Academy / 87 min. / Unnatural, Mandragore, Vengeance / Street Date July 6, 2007 / Available at Amazon.de / EUR 16,90